learn-co-students/rails-blog-omniauth-001/README.md

 ##Registering our App

-2. Before we do anything, we should register our app with Github, which will generate a `client id` and `client secret`, two strings that will let our application talk to Github via OAuth.
+2. Before we do anything, we should register our app with Github, which will generate a client id and client secret, two strings that will let our application talk to Github via OAuth.
 Register your app [here](https://github.com/settings/applications/new) in your Github settings.
 Be sure to provide a callback URL, which will be a route/method on your controller that you'll be building out to make your user authorization call to Github.

 ##Figaro